multitudes/42-minishell/README.md

 <img src="assets/associativity.jpg" alt="associativity" width="400">

-## The status of the project at the time of the evaluation
-In the end we really used 28 tokens we receive from the scanner.
-57 are recognized but not acted upon because they are related to features we do not implement.

 ## Display the stderr
 A good idea is to display the std error with all the debug messages on a different window in the terminal.
 For this we have two ways:
 ```